 - English Proficiency Verification.
 Results from the TOEFL exam must be sent to Allan Hancock College.
 The code to report TOEFL scores to Allan Hancock College is 4002.

 - Official School Records.
-You must have official school records from your secondary school, certified and translated into English, sent to Allan Hancock College.
+You must have official school records from your secondary school.They must be certified,translated into English, and sent to Allan Hancock College.
 You must also send transcripts from any United States schools, that you may have attended.

 Applicant must send all of the above in a complete packet to:

 Allan Hancock College